 Building and Calibrating Travel Demand Models (Big Data in the

-What is a Travel Demand Model?
+What is a Travel Demand Modeling?

 Travel demand models use current travel behavior to predict future travel patterns from a sample of travel behavior data.
 As you might expect, models are critical tools for planners and engineers who use them to forecast the transportation needs of the communities they serve.
 They also help transportation professionals assess the pros and cons of different options for meeting those needs.